Lake Rotokare

 Lake Rotokare is a landslide dammed lake in the New Zealand region of Taranaki.
-It is located 12 km east of Eltham.
+It is located 12 km east of Eltham, and is the largest extant remnant of the historic Ngaere swamp complex.

 The 230 ha Scenic Reserve, in the Tangahoe catchment, is the country's largest wetland and lake habitat inside a predator proof fence.
 It is administered by South Taranaki District Council and Rotokare Scenic Reserve Trust.
-Species in the Reserve include raupo, flax, purei, makura, pukatea, kahikatea, coprosma, swamp maire, water millet, jointed baumea, Australasian bittern, spotless crake, fernbird, gold striped gecko, banded kokopu, koura, and short and long-finned eel.
+Species in the Reserve include raupō, harakeke, purei/makura, pukatea, kahikatea, coprosma, swamp maire, swamp millet, jointed baumea, Australasian bittern, spotless crake, fernbird, gold-striped gecko, banded kōkopu, koura, and short and longfin eels.

 Lake Rotokare should not be confused with Barrett Lagoon near New Plymouth, which has the alternative Māori language name of Rotokare.

 History

 The Reserve was created in the early 1870s.
 Road access was created in 1914.
 In 2008, the Rotokare Scenic Reserve Trust completed construction of a predator proof fence around the reserve.

 Reintroduction of native bird species

 A number of bird species have been reintroduced into the reserve: